Generic Name: ezogabine (e-ZOG-a-been)

 Constipation; dizziness; drowsiness; nausea; tiredness; weakness; weight gain.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); balance, concentration, coordination, or memory problems; burning, numbness, or tingling; confusion; fainting; fever, chills, or persistent sore throat; hallucinations; irregular heartbeat; new or worsening mental or mood problems (eg, anxiety, depression, irritability, restlessness, panic attacks, behavior changes); shortness of breath; speech or language problems; suicidal thoughts or actions; swelling of the hands, ankles, or feet; tremor; trouble sleeping; trouble walking; uncontrolled eye movements; unusual bruising or bleeding; urination problems (eg, bloody or dark urine, difficult or painful urination, inability to urinate); vision changes (eg, blurred vision, double vision).
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); balance, concentration, coordination, or memory problems; blurred or double vision; burning, numbness, or tingling; changes in skin, nail, eye, roof of the mouth, or lip color; confusion; fainting; fever, chills, or persistent sore throat; hallucinations; irregular heartbeat; new or worsening mental, mood, or behavior changes (eg, agitation, anxiety, depression, irritability, restlessness, panic attacks); shortness of breath; speech problems; suicidal thoughts or actions; swelling of the hands, ankles, or feet; tremor; trouble sleeping; trouble walking; uncontrolled eye movements; unusual bruising or bleeding; urination problems (eg, bloody or dark urine, difficult or painful urination, inability to urinate, weak urine stream).

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.